dolmen-go/goproc/README.md

 ## Functions extensions

-The following functions are added in addition to the standard functions.
+The following functions are available in addition to the [standard functions](https://golang.org/pkg/text/template/#hdr-Functions).

 ### `jsonptr`